appgardenstudios/hyaline/www/content/docs/roadmap.md

 purpose: Explain at a high level what is coming for Hyaline
 ---
 # Main Focus
-The current main focus is to ship and get feedback on the Hyaline Open Beta.
+* Ship and get feedback on the Hyaline Open Beta.

 # Up Next
 * React to open beta feedback